baiXfeng/godot-ecs/README.md

 # Features

 - Lightweight and high-performance.
-- Independent of Node components, can run standalone in memory.
+- Independent of Node components.
 - Components and systems support serialization and deserialization.
 - Easy to use.